saishchaskar/sky-walker/README.md

 **Web Scraping:**

-Scrape the Wikipedia page for "Luke Skywalker" to extract relevant text.
+Scraped the Wikipedia page for "Luke Skywalker" to extract relevant text.

 **Text Chunking and Vector Storage:**

-Chunk the scraped text into smaller, manageable pieces.
+Chunked the scraped text into smaller, manageable pieces.
-Store these chunks in a FAISS (Facebook AI Similarity Search) vector database using the all-MiniLM-L6-v2 model for embedding.
+Stored these chunks in a FAISS (Facebook AI Similarity Search) vector database using the all-MiniLM-L6-v2 model for embedding.

 **LLM API Integration:**

-Integrate with a Large Language Model (LLM) API to generate answers based on user queries.
+Integrated with a Large Language Model (LLM) API to generate answers based on user queries.

 **Query Interface:**

-Provide a React.js-based UI for users to input queries.
+Provided a React.js-based UI for users to input queries.
-Use Postman or similar tools for testing API endpoints.
+Used Postman or similar tools for testing API endpoints.

 **Relevant Chunk Retrieval:**

-Retrieve the top 3 relevant chunks from the vector database based on the user query.
+Retrieved the top 3 relevant chunks from the vector database based on the user query.

 **Answer Generation:**

 Pass the user query along with the retrieved chunks to the LLM API to generate a comprehensive answer.
-Display the generated answer in the user interface.
+Displayed the generated answer in the user interface.

 ## Output Images
 ![Screenshot (205)](https://github.com/saishchaskar/sky-walker/assets/102912746/ab1e12f0-b14f-4050-a104-b6f0f1b63e7c)